lmarmotta/dotfiles/README.md

-# dotfiles
+# Dotfiles
-My usefull configuration files
+These files are my configuration files and scripts that I use to configure my system.